 - Provide data to internal marketing teams about our touchscreen sensor performance.

-After brainstorming different platforms to develop the application on, UX Suite manifested itself as a web application and Android application that worked together.
+After brainstorming different platforms to develop the application on, UX Suite manifested itself as a web application and an Android application that worked together.
 The Android application would house all of the usability tests and collect the research data.
 The web application would allow for remote test configuration and management of results.
-The application would sync results with the web server and the web server would send updated test configuration values to the application.
+Configuration values would be sent to the Android application from the web server and the Android application would upload test results to the web server.

 I started with the design of a test related to the most common task on a smartphone, which was selection.
 The selection test was based on one of the most widely accepted predictive models for testing the accuracy of target selection (Fitts' law).
 The web control panel was designed to allow for easy access to all of the options included in the test with the same user interface as what was seen on the Android device.
 I included the ability to manage results, assign default test values, link custom surveys, and edit the text for instructions from the web interface.
 Lastly, device-specific settings could be sent down to the application including the test background color, default audio level, default haptic strength, and whether results were shown to the participant at the end of the test.

 The Android application targeted devices running an OS version of 4.0 (Ice Cream Sandwich) or later, which accounted for 84% of active devices at the time of development.
 Detailed results were saved as CSV files with headers dedicated to session identifiers, device information, test configuration, and the test results.
 The CSV files allowed for easy importing and analysis in most statistical applications.
 The application also hooked into Google Drive to handle post-test surveys in order to ease survey creation and analysis.
 The results were saved both to the internal storage of the device and uploaded to the server for easy management of results.